 - create awareness of unique emergency response needs for electric vehicles

 - drive awareness of availability of available training

 - remove concern about inherent safety of electric vehicles and ability to safely respond in emergency situations

 - reassure public that trained emergency responders know what to do in emergency situations involving electric vehicles

 Who should participate in the Electric Vehicle Safety Training?

 Members of the fire service, law enforcement, EMS personnel, and other emergency responders should participate in the training.

 Why is this training being offered?

-Firefighters and other first responders put their lives on the line every day.
+Firefighters and other emergency responders put their lives on the line every day.
 It is critical that they have all of the specific information they need about electric vehicles when preparing to deal with hazardous situations.
 They deserve to know what is coming down the road.